lakehq/flink-docker-images/README.md

 # Flink Docker Images

-This repository offers a set of Apache Flink Docker images maintained by LakeSail.
+This repository offers a set of Apache Flink Docker images maintained by [LakeSail](https://lakesail.com/).
 The LakeSail versions of the Flink Docker images are based on the official Flink Docker images and include additional features such as Python support.

-Use the following command to pull the image from GitHub Container Registry.
+Use the following command to pull the images from GitHub Container Registry.
 Replace `$TAG` with the desired tag.
 A list of available tags can be found in the [package homepage](https://github.com/orgs/lakehq/packages/container/package/flink).

 ```bash
 docker pull ghcr.io/lakehq/flink:$TAG
 ```

+More details about the images can be found in the [documentation](https://docs.lakesail.com/flink-docker-images/).

 ## GitHub Container Registry Packages